dreamfactorysoftware/df-mcp/README.md

 ```

 This will verify that the container builds correctly, responds to MCP commands, and all tools are properly registered.

-### Docker MCP Registry

-This project is compatible with the [Docker MCP Registry](https://github.com/wjgilmore/mcp-registry).

-#### Preparing for Registry Submission

-1. **Push to GitHub**: Ensure this repository is on GitHub
-2. **Publish Docker Image**: The included GitHub Actions workflow will automatically build and publish to GitHub Container Registry when you push tags or to the main branch
-3. **Make Image Public**: Set your GitHub Container Registry package to public visibility
-4. **Submit to Registry**: See `DOCKER_REGISTRY_READY.md` for detailed submission steps

-The `server.yaml.example` file provides a template for the registry configuration.
-Remember to update it with your actual GitHub username and repository URL.

 ## Development